prowler-cloud/prowler/README.md

 ### Permissions

 To use each one you need to pass the proper flag to the execution.
-Prowler fro Azure handles two types of permission scopes, which are:
+Prowler for Azure handles two types of permission scopes, which are:

 - **Azure Active Directory permissions**: Used to retrieve metadata from the identity assumed by Prowler and future AAD checks (not mandatory to have access to execute the tool)
 - **Subscription scope permissions**: Required to launch the checks against your resources, mandatory to launch the tool.